mozilla-releng/relengdocs/procedures/release-duty/desktop/staging-release.rst

 -  hop on ``central`` repository
 -  make sure you're up to date with the tip of the repo
--  ``mach try release --version <future-version.0b1> --migration central-to-beta --tasks release-sim``
+-  ``mach try release --version <future-version.0b1> --migration central-to-beta --tasks staging --disable-pgo``

 **For beta to release migration**

 -  hop on ``beta`` repository
 -  make sure you're up to date with the tip of the repo
--  ``mach try release --version <future-version.0> --migration beta-to-release --tasks release-sim``
+-  ``mach try release --version <future-version.0> --migration beta-to-release --tasks staging --disable-pgo``

 .. note:: Get ``future-version`` from `shipit-staging <https://shipit.staging.mozilla-releng.net/>`__.
 Ie.: If the version in shipit is ``94.0b14`` use ``94.0b15``